Support road.cc

 faq-icon

-In terms of the law, it's up to you.
-The law requires flashing modes to be between 1Hz and 4Hz (one to four flashes per second) but actual modes vary considerably and some fall well outside that.
+Yes, flashing bike lights are legal in the UK and tlaw requires flashing modes to be between 1Hz and 4Hz (one to four flashes per second).
+However, actual modes vary considerably and some fall well outside that.
 Pulsing constant modes are a grey area.

 Ask a rider why they have their light flashing and they'll often argue that it makes them visible from further away.
 Ask another rider why they have a constant light and you'll often hear that it makes distance easier to judge for following vehicles.